srdjan/Mix/docs/perf-optimization.md

 ## Conclusion

-By applying these performance optimization techniques, your Mix applications can achieve significant throughput improvements while maintaining the type safety and developer experience benefits of the framework.
+By applying these performance optimization techniques, your Mixon applications can achieve significant throughput improvements while maintaining the type safety and developer experience benefits of the framework.